LouisdePerier/repository-algorithms/README.md

 To be able to run our program, make sure you have the following things installed:

   - Python programming language - It will work in all versions between 3.6 and 3.8.
-  - Modules - In order to run our program, we make use of the following 2 modules: heapq and datetime, they are built in modules so the user does need to do any changes.
+  - Modules - In order to run our program, we make use of the following 2 modules: heapq and datetime, they are built in modules so the user does not need to do any changes.

   Now that we have the required libraries set up, open the file named app.py and run the program.